stacklio/stackl/docs/content/advanced/stackl_templates.md

 A Stack is a declarative description of an application and the IT infrastructure it may run on.
 Stacks consist out of two concerns which are separated into a **Stack Application Template (SAT)** and a **Stack Infrastructure Template (SIT)**.
-STACKL creates a Stack Template (ST) by constraint solving the SAT and SIT of the Stack, thus creating a valid mapping of an application to the IT infrastructure at that point in time.
+STACKL creates a Stack Template (ST) by constraint solving the SAT and SIT of the Stack, thus creating a valid deployment mapping of an application to the IT infrastructure at that point in time.
 An instantiation of this ST on the infrastructure is called a Stack Instance (SI).
 Stacks are a concept.
 SATs, SITs, STs and SIs are stored documents which are given, processed, tracked, and maintained in the datastore.